 Six centuries return to life as you encounter Holland’s greatest naval heroes and discover the ceremonies of our kings and queens.
 Along the way you’ll run into medieval secrets, royal traditions, and free-spirited city people.
 Your journey will take you from Catholic devotion to Protestant iconoclasm, and you’ll visit the crusader and East India Company (VOC) trader buried here.

 Featuring six video walls, light projections, an audio guide, a Wifi photo shoot, and celestial sounds from the Netherlands’ largest historic pipe organ.
+Click here for the organ recitals and organ concerts programme.

 - The brass choir screen: the setting for the inaugurations of all heads of state, and of the wedding (2002) and investiture of H.M.
 King Willem-Alexander and Queen Máxima